A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Coverings by Isometric Subtrees

 When such an equality holds for all triple of distinct leaves, we say that $T$ \emph{realizes} $\varphi$.
 Note that by previous paragraphs proving such a statement will immediately conclude our proof of \Cref{clm: reconstruction}.
 We show this statement by induction on the size of $L$.
 If $|L|=3$, then note that the only possible tree realizing some given triple $\varphi(a,b,c)=(d_a, d_b, d_c)$ is a subdivided star with three branches of size $d_a, d_b$ and $d_c$ respectively connecting $a,b$ and $c$ to the center.
 Assume now that $|L|\geq 4$ and that the induction hypothesis holds.
 Suppose that we are given some tree $T$ with set of leaves $L$ realizing some fixed mapping $\varphi: L^3\to \mathbb N^3$.
 Let $a$ be a leaf of $T$, and let $P$ be the shortest possible path in $T$ connecting $a$ to a vertex $x$ of degree at least $3$ (such a vertex always exists as soon as $T$ has at least $3$ leaves).
 Then $T-P$ is a tree whose set of leaves is exactly $L\setminus\sg{a}$.
 In particular, applying induction hypothesis on $L\setminus \sg{a}$ implies that $T-P$ is the unique possible tree realizing the restriction of $\varphi$ on $(L\setminus \sg{a})^3$.
 Moreover, as $x$ has degree at least $3$ in $T$, there exist two distinct leaves $b,c$ of $T-P$ such that $x=m(a,b,c)$ in $T$.
 Write $\varphi(a,b,c)=(d_a, d_b, d_c)$ and observe now that $x$ is necessarily the only vertex of $T-P$ that lies on the $bc$-path of $T-P$ such that $d(x,b)=d_b$ and $d(x,c)=d_c$.
 In particular, it implies that the only possibility for a tree to realize $\varphi$ is to be obtained from $T-P$ after attaching some path $P'$ of length $d_a$ connecting $a$ to $x$.
 This concludes the proof. \end{proof}

 \begin{claim} Every graph admitting a mirror-decomposition has treewidth at most $2$. \end{claim}

 \begin{proof}[Proof of the Claim] We let $H$ be a graph with a mirror-decomposition and $T,T', \iota$ be as in the definition of mirror-decomposition.
-We prove by induction on $|V(T)|=|V(T')|\geq 1$ that there exists a tree-decomposition of $H$ of width at most $2$, and such for each $v\in V(T)$, there exists a bag that contains $\sg{v,\iota(v)}$.
-If $|V(T)|\leq 2$, then $|V(H)|\leq 3$ (unless $V(T)$ and $V(T')$ are disjoint, in which case we also conclude immediately), and one can conclude by considering the tree-decomposition with a single bag equal to $V(H)$.
+We prove by induction on $|V(T)|=|V(T')|\geq 1$ that there exists a tree decomposition of $H$ of width at most $2$, and such for each $v\in V(T)$, there exists a bag that contains $\sg{v,\iota(v)}$.
+If $|V(T)|\leq 2$, then $|V(H)|\leq 3$ (unless $V(T)$ and $V(T')$ are disjoint, in which case we also conclude immediately), and one can conclude by considering the tree decomposition with a single bag equal to $V(H)$.
 Assume now that $|V(T)|=|V(T')|\geq 3$.
 In particular, there exists some node $u\in V(T)$ such that $T-u$ is not connected.
 Then, $\sg{u,\iota(u)}$ forms a separator of size $2$ in $H$ (see \Cref{fig:mirror-trees}).